Classical guitar: Modern classical guitar

 The modern classical guitar was developed in the 19th century by Antonio de Torres Jurado, Ignacio Fleta, Hermann Hauser Sr., and Robert Bouchet.
 The Spanish luthier and player Antonio de Torres gave the modern classical guitar its definitive form, with a broadened body, increased waist curve, thinned belly, and improved internal bracing.
 The modern classical guitar replaced an older form for the accompaniment of song and dance called flamenco, and a modified version, known as the flamenco guitar, was created.

 American Classical Guitar Music

 American classical guitar music represents a distinctive evolution within the classical guitar tradition in the United States.
 It blends European classical techniques with elements from American folk, blues, and other local musical styles.
 Pioneering figures such as Justin Holland and William Foden laid the groundwork, while later innovators like Aaron Shearer, Christopher Parkening, and Jason Vieaux have significantly influenced performance practices, pedagogy, and repertoire in America.
 For more detailed information on this American evolution, please see the article on American Classical Guitar Music.

-Technique

-The fingerstyle is used fervently on the modern classical guitar.
-The thumb traditionally plucks the bass – or root note – whereas the fingers ring the melody and its accompanying parts.
-Often classical guitar technique involves the use of the nails of the right hand to pluck the notes.
-Noted players were: Francisco Tárrega, Emilio Pujol, Andrés Segovia, Julian Bream, Agustín Barrios, and John Williams (guitarist).